powellgenomicslab/OneK1K-Web-browser/README.md

 /data/eQTL/: stores the whole eQTL dataset

+/data/eQTL_sig/: stores the eQTL with significant FDR, this is filtered from the whole eQTL dataset.

 /data/Samples_for_FrontEnd: stores the expression dataset (Files with name …_expressions.tsv)

 /vue_project_local/: scripts that allow browser running locally

-/ vue_project_deployed/: for packaging and deploying, paths are changed
+/vue_project_deployed/: for packaging and deploying, paths are changed

 /website_deployment/: to be uploaded to the server